Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You enjoy geometry, physics, and visualizing structures in space.
 You like tangible, real-world projects with visible results.

-Explore majors like: Civil Engineering, Structural Engineering, Architectural Engineering
+Explore college majors and degree programs like: Civil Engineering, Structural Engineering, Architectural Engineering

 Environmental Engineering